Sam Bowie: High school career

+Sam Bowie, All-American at Kentucky and 10-season NBA veteran.

 Bowie attended Lebanon High School in Lebanon, Pennsylvania.
 He played on its basketball team under Coach Chick Hess.
 Hess later said of Bowie, "He's a father.
 He's responsible.
 He's got a head on his shoulder.
 He just doesn't have two legs that are serving him well.
 He adjusted to the big-time world.
 He grew up with blue-collar people who knew what it was like to work for a living.
 We're all proud of him.
 He got what he could out of playing pro sports."

 A star player, Bowie was heavily recruited.
 He averaged over 28 points and 18 rebounds per game, and was a McDonald's and Parade All-American.
 As a junior, he led the Cedars to the state finals, where they lost by a point to Schenley High School of Pittsburgh, 51–50.
 "When I say this, I mean it with all my heart, from the Kentucky experience to all of my years in pro ball, when I reminisce I go back to my Lebanon Cedar days," said Bowie in 2018.
 "I just wish we could've won that state championship game.
 Fifty-one to fifty, we were so close."

 Bowie was named national player of the year in 1979.
 He received the honor over Harrisonburg, Virginia's Ralph Sampson, another highly recruited center.
 Sampson and Bowie played in the annual Capital Classic all-star game, which was dubbed the "Battle of the Giants" Played at the Capital Centre, the game featured the best players in the Washington, D.C. area playing against an all-star squad composed of players from across the United States.

 In February 1979, a Sports Illustrated magazine article feature focused on Bowie, Sampson and Steve Stipanovich as the best high school centers.

 Bowie played in the 1979 McDonald's All-American Game.
 The memorable rosters included: Antoine Carr, Quintin Dailey, Sidney Green, Clark Kellogg, Greg Kite, Sidney Lowe, John Paxson, Ralph Sampson, Byron Scott, Steve Stipanovich, Isiah Thomas, Dereck Whittenburg, Dominique Wilkins and James Worthy.